 If you feel the need to venture out from your luxurious, 5-star accommodation to explore the island, then you can be confident you won’t need to go far.
 Sea Change Villas is located on the incredible Titikaveka Beach, just a short drive from Muri Lagoon.

-This is our favourite beach and offers some of the best snorkelling on the island, whilst still being close enough to the beautiful Muri Lagoon for activities and eateries.
+This is our favourite beach and offers some of the best snorkelling on the island (make sure to borrow some snorkelling gear), whilst still being close enough to the beautiful Muri Lagoon for activities and eateries.

 It doesn’t get much better than Sea Change Villas.

 - Large rooms with modern (by Rarotongan standards) furnishings

 - Located on one of the best beaches on the island, if not the world

 Location: Titikaveka Beach

 Not everyone can afford to live a life packed full of luxury.
 These mid-range resorts will suit most people, with a touch of luxury sprinkled in from time to time.